 A scene always has at least one elevation surface, which represents the ground.
 You cannot remove the ground surface, but you can replace its elevation source.
-You can also add additional custom elevation surfaces.
-Examples of custom elevation surfaces include one that defines the depth of a geological strata, or one that defines the height of a restricted airspace.
+You can also add custom elevation surfaces.
+Examples of custom elevation surfaces include one that defines the depth of a geological stratum, or one that defines the height of a restricted airspace.
 You can set the height of feature layers to be drawn on the ground, relative to the ground, or at an absolute height from the elevation surface.

 To add an elevation source to the ground surface, use the Add Data menu from the Map tab, select Elevation Source , and browse to the desired elevation data.
 This adds the elevation source to the ground and makes it visible in the Contents pane.
-You can optionally use the context menu for the Elevation Surfaces group in the Contents pane to add a new custom surface and configure its source.
+You can optionally use the context menu for the Elevation Surfaces group in the Contents pane to add a custom surface and configure its source.
 Any appearance or behavior settings for elevation surfaces, such as navigation underground, are on the Appearance tab for the selected surface.

 Each elevation surface can have one or more elevation data sources that define the height across the surface.
 The table below lists supported elevation sources.